flowenol/apple1serial/README.md

 applesoft-lite project which has been modified to be compatible with the A1SI expansion card:

 http://github.com/flowenol/applesoft-lite

+## ACItest

+You can use the A1SI expansion card to [test the reliability](http://github.com/flowenol/ACItest) of the Apple-1 Cassette Interface.

 ## How to install hardware?